-We’re friends here, right?
-I can share the good, and the bad.
-You won’t hold it against me — will you?
 I have to admit to a “Worst Cooks In America” moment.
 I recently made the most atrocious dish.
-It’s not the recipe I’m sharing today – no, this spaghetti squash is really tasty.
+It’s not the recipe I’m sharing today – no, this Roasted Spaghetti Squash with Marinara is really tasty.
 I’ll get to it in a moment.

 On the other hand, this roasted spaghetti squash is quite good — made even better with homemade marinara sauce and a sprinkling of parmesan cheese.
 This is also so simple, I can hardly call it a recipe.
 It’s more like giving yourself an opportunity to enjoy a glass of wine while your dinner cooks.
 Try it, you’ll see what I mean.

 It’s also a perfect side dish with chicken or pork.
 For anyone following low-carb diets (like me) or anyone avoiding gluten, spaghetti squash is a real winner.
 It satisfies the craving, without leaving you feeling heavy or bloated.
 Love it!

 Like some healthy meatballs with your spaghetti squash?
 Try these Healthy, Saucy Chicken Meatballs.

 Tried this recipe?
 Leave a rating and review.